-These are mentioned, usually in more detail, usuall as "off-trail extras" in the trail guide.
+These are mentioned, usually in more detail, usually as "off-trail extras" in the trail guide; the section featuring them is given in brackets at the end of each description here.

-There are many cafés, restaurants and pubs close to the Walls trail, what follows are brief details of some you might not notice or are so special that you might want to plan to visit them.
-King's Manor university café is cheap, good and often quiet in a fascinating old building but it may
+There are many cafés, restaurants and pubs close to the Walls trail, what follows are brief details of some you might not notice or which are so special that you might want to plan to visit them.